frc5567/2020-Robot/README.md

 | Indexer/Loader | 775 Pro       | Talon SRX   |    1    | On Indexer | 26
 | Climber Deploy | 775 Pro       | Talon SRX   |    1    | On Climber | 27
 | Climber Winch  | Neo           | Spark Max   |    1    | Belly Pan  | N/A: PWM 1

+##LimelightPipelines
+* This folder contains pipelines used on the Limelight.
+* If any changes are made to those pipelines, those changes should be put in this folder to pull into master
+* The Driver p3 and StandardZoom p0 pipelines are the pipelines currently used in the code